elsaVelazquez/websitenearme-fast-api/README.md

 # Step 3.
 Convert the raw xml data to text using xml_content_parser.py
+- if it is a wodpress site, it removes URLs, repetitive content, CSS content, WordPress shortcodes.

 # Step 4.
 clean the xml data using data_cleansing.py